University Faculty Scholars Program

 - Extension/Engagement/Service: Leadership in extension, public service, and contributions to professional societies; assistance and advice to industry, business, government and other educational institutions; campus service which has an impact on the institution.

-- Current CV and current SME (maximum 25 pages)
+- Current CV and current SME or SFR (maximum 25 pages)

 - Letter of nomination from a colleague other than the department head addressing the nominee’s qualifications and potential (maximum 2 pages)